w3c/cogai/demos/driving/README.md

 An extended version of this demo could include multiple road users, including pedestrians, cyclists and other cars, each simulated by a separate cognitive agent.
 This could be further combined with work on learning from experience and reasoning about how to handle new situations.

+Visual attention while driving as presents interesting research opportunities to explore attention switching in rich visual environments.
+The eye scans the environment to provide a rough classification.
+Attention is then directed to what is most relevant at this particular time, e.g. to read a road sign such as a speed limit, to assess a pedestrian crossing the road in the distance, or to note an oncoming car moving into your lane in the distance, so that it can pass parked vehicles blocking its lane.
+What's considered interesting depends on the context, and is related to a model of control for where the eye is looking at any particular moment.

 ## Files

 * osm.js